Moduli spaces of Delzant polytopes and symplectic toric manifolds

 According to Theorem~\ref{thm:secondarycone} the inequalities that define the cone $\PP(\VV)$ come from the following linear equations among the $\alpha_i$:

 producing according to Proposition~\ref{prop:minkowski} the inequalities

 The first inequality is easy to understand.
 Since we have $-b_1\leq x_2 \leq b_2$ among the inequalities defining our polytopes, we need $-b_1\leq b_2$ for the polytope to be non-empty.
-The second inequality is redundant (it is derived adding to the third $k$ times the second), so that we have
+The second inequality is redundant since it is derived adding to the third $k$ times the first.
+Hence we have

 Let us relate this with the description of Hirzebruch trapezoids in Corollary~\ref{coro:2dim}.
 Observe that, as said above, $\PP(\VV)$ has a \emph{lineality space} of dimension two, namely